News

 • Fertility Treatment

-1. If your health insurance is through your job, the first step you should take to determine what your insurance may or may not cover is to talk to your employer or Human Resources department.
-Click here for a few important questions to ask.
+If your health insurance is through your job, the first step you should take to determine what your insurance may or may not cover is to talk to your employer or the Human Resources department.
+Click here for a list of essential questions to ask.

 Contact Us

 Regardless of your insurance coverage, we’re here to help you get the treatment you need.
-If you have more questions how Maine will require insurance coverage for fertility treatments or want to inquire about financing options, please contact us!
+If you have more questions about how Maine will require insurance coverage for fertility treatments or want to inquire about financing options, please reach out to us today!

 You May Also Like